MikkoBra/EV_Digital_Twin/README.md

 3. Run Receive_Data.py
 4. In a separate terminal run Publish_data.py

+To be able to have the anomaly detection first run: python anomaly_detection/model_training.py

 To run the GUI, run gui.py in the dashboard module.

 EV Sensors Dataset: Driving Pattern Diagnostics (2020-24)